From the Field

 How did World Vision respond to the 2010 Haiti earthquake?

-• 90,000 displaced people in camps received potable water for close to 24 months.
+• 90,000 displaced people in camps accessed potable water for almost two years.

-• 19,000 farmers were trained in better agriculture techniques to increase crop yields.
+• 19,000 farmers were trained in improved agriculture techniques.

 • 10 schools were constructed.